Battle of Trzciana: Battle

 The Swedish objective to confront one opposing force before the enemy could link up failed, and Gustav was forced to withdraw towards Marienburg (Malbork) to avoid their now superior numbers.
 However, discovering his withdrawal, Polish hetman Koniecpolski and von Arnim dispatched a force of 1,300 hussars, 1,200 light cavalry, and 2,000 reiters to harry the Swedes.
 This force caught up with the Swedish army at the village of Honigfelde (Polish Trzciana, modern Trzciano) on the Sztum Heath (Stuhmer Heide).

 On learning of the proximity of the Polish and Imperial forces, Gustav II Adolf had ordered the troops of Rhinecount (Rheingraf) Otto Ludwig to continue the march.
-Otto Ludwig did not follow orders and instead maintained a position at Honigfelde with 1,950 cavalry, 60 infantry, and 10 3x pounder leather cannons.
+Otto Ludwig did not follow orders and instead maintained a position at Honigfelde with 1,950 horsemen, 60 infantrymen, and ten 3-pounder leather cannons.
 Meanwhile, Koniecpolski ordered his Polish cossack horse to advance through the woods northwest of Sadowe and his hussars to make a flanking manoeuvre behind the hills south-east of Honigfelde.
-Von Arnim's slower and heavier horse regiments reached the battlefield last and formed into battle order to attack the Swedes frontally.
+Von Arnim's slower and heavier cuirassier regiments reached the battlefield last and formed into battle order to attack the Swedes frontally.

-The Swedish leather cannons began to fire on the approaching cossacks as they came out of the woods and the Rheincount ordered his arquebusiers to attack them.
-Both the cossacks and arquebusiers were mobile cavalry with good firepower but the Germans arquebusiers gained the upper hand and began pushing the outnumbered cossacks back towards the forest.
+The Swedish leather cannons began to fire on the approaching cossacks as they came out of the woods and the Rheincount ordered his harquebusiers to attack them.
+Both the cossacks and harquebusiers were mobile cavalry with good firepower but the Germans harquebusiers gained the upper hand and began pushing the outnumbered cossacks back towards the forest.
 At this moment the Polish hussars arrived from their flanking manoeuvre, a few companies were sent to deal with the Swedish artillery and the 60 musketeers supporting them but the majority advanced to charge the engaged arquebusiers.